andymikulski/andymikulski.github.io/dev/_posts/projects/2018-3-01-peg-solitaire.md

 ### Engine

 The 'engine' for the game was written from scratch in TypeScript, which was a fun challenge to tackle.
 I wanted to build the entire experience within canvas, simply more as a challenge to myself than anything.
 Prior to this game, I had done a bit of canvas work (see: demos from other blog posts), so I felt prepared for the most part.
-At the end of the project, the only third-party package used in the code was for a psuedo random number generator, which was pretty cool.
+At the end of the project, the only third-party package used in the code was for a psuedo-random number generator, which was pretty cool.

 #### VCR's and the Rendering Pipeline